Bandwidth/csharp-sdk/docs/ConferencesApi.md

             var apiInstance = new ConferencesApi(config);
             var accountId = 9900000;  // string | Your Bandwidth Account ID.
-            var name = my-custom-name;  // string | Filter results by the `name` field. (optional) var minCreatedTime = 2022-06-21T19:13:21Z;  // string | Filter results to conferences which have a `createdTime` after or at `minCreatedTime` (in ISO8601 format). (optional) var maxCreatedTime = 2022-06-21T19:13:21Z;  // string | Filter results to conferences which have a `createdTime` before or at `maxCreatedTime` (in ISO8601 format). (optional) var pageSize = 500;  // int? | Specifies the max number of conferences that will be returned. (optional)  (default to 1000) var pageToken = "pageToken_example";  // string | Not intended for explicit use.
+            var name = my-custom-name;  // string? | Filter results by the `name` field. (optional) var minCreatedTime = 2022-06-21T19:13:21Z;  // string? | Filter results to conferences which have a `createdTime` after or at `minCreatedTime` (in ISO8601 format). (optional) var maxCreatedTime = 2022-06-21T19:13:21Z;  // string? | Filter results to conferences which have a `createdTime` before or at `maxCreatedTime` (in ISO8601 format). (optional) var pageSize = 500;  // int? | Specifies the max number of conferences that will be returned. (optional)  (default to 1000) var pageToken = "pageToken_example";  // string? | Not intended for explicit use.
 To use pagination, follow the links in the `Link` header of the response, as indicated in the endpoint description. (optional)

             try
             {